 The purpose of this initiative is:

-The project will be administered by the University Library, the Centre for Excellence in Learning and Teaching (CELT), and Open Learning.
+The project is administered by the University Library, the Centre for Excellence in Learning and Teaching (CELT), and Open Learning.

 Successful applicants may receive up to $6,500 to be used for course release or financial incentive to help faculty redesign a TRU course to use OER as their primary course material, and to help them adopt and/or adapt open textbooks and other OER for that purpose.
-An additional $500 may be available to support travel costs related to dissemination of results of their efforts.
+An additional $500 may be available to support dissemination of results of their efforts.

 Successful applicants are encouraged to work closely with faculty and staff from the University Library and CELT who will be available to assist recipients in locating, evaluating, and adapting high-quality open resources as an alternative to commercial course materials.
 Support staff in Open Learning are available to assist with digital formats, text editing, and layout needs.

 Current limited-term, tenure-track, or tenured TRUFA or TRUOLFA members are eligible to hold an OER Development Grant (OERDG).
 Faculty members, individually or jointly, as well as course teams may submit grant proposals.

 Application for OER development grant must include the following: